Traveling to a foreign country is difficult and scary.

 6. The Food Won't Meet Your Expectations

-At least it is in Northern Italy, however, I suspect it’s also different from what you’d exact in Southern Italy, too.
+At least, it won't meet your expectations in Northern Italy; however, I suspect it’s also different from what you’d exact in Southern Italy, too.

 If you’re used to the American version of Italian food, you’re in for a treat because Italy’s food is much better.

 That being said, it’s also a lot different.